ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 When you are worrying about research
 - try update your research quality
-- try to make easy understaning easy readablity in your thesis and your talk Just lintening others talk is also important becuse how easy we can explaing our research is important
+- try to make easy understaning easy readablity in your thesis and your talk Just listening others talk is also important becuse how easy we can explaing our research is important

 Curent issue is updating slides is updating the slides